Dear Christian Mentor, Can you walk with me through Lent? (Darkness to Redemption)

 Scripture reminds us that we have an enemy who desires exactly that.
 In John 8:44, we are told that Satan is the “father of lies.”
 In 1 Peter 5:8, we are warned that the enemy “prowls around like a roaring lion looking for someone to devour.”
 His goal is to distort truth, damage our identity, and pull us away from the life God has for us.

 Dear Christian Mentor, Can you walk with me through Lent?
-(Day 20 Help)
+(Help)

 What if our posture toward life were one of continual praise?